swagger-api/swaggerhub-maven-plugin/README.md

 * Supported SCM's include: `GITHUB`, `BITBUCKET`

 * Care should be taken when specifying SCM parameters.
-Validation does not take prior to making the request to SwaggerHub and issues can arise due to incorrectly configured integrations
+Validation does not take place prior to making the request to SwaggerHub and issues can arise due to incorrectly configured integrations

 * Use only the parameters that are required for the SCM of your choice.
 For example `BITBUCKET` relies on `scmUsername` and `scmPassword`;
  if an `scmToken` is also included, the BitBucket integration will attempt to authenticate with the token.
 This is not possible and will cause integration errors.